q2a-projects/Q2A-Webmaster/README.md

 this plugin and all it's source code is [Copylefted](http://en.wikipedia.org/wiki/Copyleft). use and enjoy.

 ## About Q2A
-[Question2Answer](http://www.question2answer.org/) is a Free and Open Source platform for creating Question & Answer communities.
+**[Question2Answer](http://qa-themes.com/question2answer "Q2A Script")** is a free and open source platform for creating Question & Answer communities(Q&A Websites).
+For more information visit Q2A's official site at [question2answer.org](http://www.question2answer.org/).